stylesuxx/v3xctrl/README.md

 ### Server Configuration

-On the server, make sure the following ports are open (you might need to forward them through your router) on your Server:

-- `6666`: UDP for receiving video (UDP & TCP for running self-tests)
-- `6668`: UDP for receiving UDP messages

 Download, extract and run the GUI for your operating system:

 * [Linux](/releases/latest/GUI_Linux.zip)
 * [Windows](/releases/latest/GUI_Windows.zip)
 * [MacOS](/releases/latest/GUI_MacOS.zip)

+On the server, make sure the following ports are open (you might need to forward them through your router) on your Server:

+- `6666`: UDP for receiving video (UDP & TCP for running self-tests)
+- `6668`: UDP for receiving UDP messages

+#### No static IP or mobile network

+If your server does not have a static IP or you are on a mobile network, you will have to use the UDP Relay instead of configuring port forwarding:

+After starting the GUI, enter the Menu and check the "Enable UDP Relay" checkbox.
+If you are using the default server, a valid ID can be requested in our [Discord](https://discord.gg/uF4hf8UBBW).

 ### Client